BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 In a storage room, the robot lifts a box from the ground (ST-1), moves to a four-level shelf, and places the box on the appropriate level based on available space (ST-2).
 Extensive end-effector reachability is the most critical capability for this task.

-Autonomous policy rollouts for the task “clean house after a wild party” (4×).
+Autonomous policy rollouts for the task “clean the toilet.”

 Task 3: Lay Clothes Out